jgh/the_phoenix_and_the_beanstalk/README.md

 Creates  a  zip file  in  the  rel director for  upload to  Amazon Elastic Beanstalk

-#Update the elasticbeanstalk config.
+#Update the elasticbeanstalk config to deploy our zip.
 Update  .elasticbeanstalk/config.yml
-  Add:
+Add the  following (replacing  name  and  version):
 '''
 deploy:
   artifact: rel/#{name}-#{version}.zip